A lot of people say they want to learn another language. Many have it on their bucket list.

 Don’t believe me?
 Try reading this German article about “vagusnerv” stimulation and see how far you get. 😉

 Perhaps the best way to make learning Spanish less painful and tilt the balance in your favor is to use a “shortcut”.

 A course, of course. 🙂

-Unlike most of the resources on this website, the course won’t be free.
-But it’ll be a big enough time-saver that I think it’ll be worth the price.
+Unlike the other content on this website (including my strategy guide and resource list), naturally the course isn’t free.
+But it’s a big enough time-saver that I think it’s worth the price.
 And perhaps most importantly, it will dramatically decrease the pain of learning what you need to take care of your Spanish-speaking patients.